spatank/curiosity-graphs/README.md

 ### Personalized Curiosity-Based Centrality
 Self-contained notebooks to compute curiosity-based centrality results for each of the three real-world graph datasets studied in the Main manuscript are included in corresponding folder.

+### Experiment Notebooks
+We include files inside the *Notebooks/* folder that were used for the trajectory and environment size generalization experiments as well as to produce the summarized results for Table 1.